scrummie02/kube-paperless-ng/README.md

 # Paperless-ngx on Kubernetes
 I don't care...take me to [TLDR](#TLDR)

-I ran paperless-ngx on Docker for a while and moved to istalltion to Kubernetes.
+I ran paperless-ngx on Docker for a while and moved to installation to Kubernetes.
 I did this for a couple of reasons
-- Learn Kubernetes Better
+- Learn Kubernetes better
-- Help out people who wnated to learn Kubernetes better
+- Help out people who wanted to learn Kubernetes better
 - See how a document management sytem would scale and work for me

 This is my manifiests that I used to put paperless into my microk8s cluster.
 There are a few caveats here: